Chicony Electronics

 Chicony Electronics Co., Ltd. (群光電子股份有限公司 (Qúnguāng Diànzǐ Gǔfèn Yǒuxiàn Gōngsī)) is a Taiwan-based multinational electronics manufacturer.
 Its product lineup includes input devices, power supplies and digital image products.
 It offers desktop keyboards, mobile keyboards, digital cameras, personal-computer cameras, integrated webcams and digital video cameras.
 It has also been a well known manufacturer of motherboards for personal computers and notebooks.

 History

 The company was founded on February 22, 1983 and is headquartered in Sanchong District, New Taipei City, Taiwan.
 As of 2009 it has operations in Australia, Brazil, Canada, China, the Czech Republic, Germany, Ireland, Japan, Mexico, the Philippines, Singapore, Thailand, Taiwan, the United Kingdom and the United States.
 The company has been publicly traded on the Taiwan Stock Exchange under the ticker symbol 2385 since January 5, 1999.
-Notable clients have included HP, GoPro, Google, Amazon, Dropcam, Lenovo, Valve, Cooler Master.
+Notable clients have included HP, GoPro, Google, Amazon, Lenovo, Valve, and Cooler Master.

 Leadership

-The company is currently led by Chairman Roger Lu, who has served in this role since December 2016.
-Lu also serves as CEO and has an 8.6-year tenure with the company.
+Roger Lu has been chairman and CEO since December 2016.

-Financial Performance
+Financial performance

-As of 2024, Chicony Electronics reported annual consolidated revenue of NT$101.48 billion (approximately US$3.1 billion), with a net income of NT$9.05 billion.
+As of 2024, Chicony reported annual consolidated revenue of NT$101.48 billion (approximately US$3.1 billion), with a net income of NT$9.05 billion.
 The company has shown consistent growth with gross margins exceeding 20% for the first time in 2024.